paijp/rpi-debian-automated-build/README.md

 # rpi-debian-automated-build
-Docker automated build raspberry-pi image sample using qemu-user-static-execmyself.
+'Docker automated build raspberry-pi image sample' using qemu-user-static-execmyself.

 ## important.
 - `/bin/dash`(symbolic-linked from /bin/sh) is an ARM-binary.